 Chicken may have a hard time adjusting to this feeder, but they will get used to it in the long run.
 It is better to keep an eye on them; they will get accustomed to using this feeder.
 It takes patience for the chicken to get used to this type of feeder.

-The DIY bucket feeder is innovative in a way that it keeps the chicken feed clean and dry.
+The DIY bucket feeder is innovative in the way that it keeps the chicken feed clean and dry.
 This bucket feeder is also easy to handle and easy to clean.
 The bucket feeder is very convenient and flexible to use.

 This feeder is automatic yet simple, which helps the chicken to have easy and messy free access to their feeds.
 Creating this bucket chicken feeder will need a bucket, PVC pipes, a hole saw, and a driller.
 This DIY is easy to make, and the materials need are cheap.

 This DIY chicken feeder project is very cheap.
-This gutter through feeder is ideal if you have several chickens since the gutter structure of the feeder can cater to many chickens.
+This gutter trough feeder is ideal if you have several chickens since the gutter structure of the feeder can cater to many chickens.
 This DIY project is easy to make and will cost you no time to finish.

 After then you need to disinfect the tire to keep it clean.
 You may clean it with detergent soap and wash it thoroughly with water.
 Wipe the tire clean using a clean rag.